ellakoa/postcard-poem/content/posts/borrowed-light.md

 image: /img/tankerton-the-street-main-3.jpg
 metaImage: /img/face.jpg
 alt: The sunset illuminates Whitstable seafront.
-A scene seen from 'The Street' A pathway uncovered at low tide.
+A scene seen from 'The Street' A pebble pathway uncovered at low tide.
 poem: |-
   The sun blows a goodnight kiss embracing the moon with a gift